dsdata2000/springboard/README.md

 ## Project I

-Default of credit card clients data set consists of 24 attributes such as clients six-month pay records e.g.; whether month-to-month bill was paid on time or not, whether the pay amount was full or partial comparing to the bill amount and clients other attributes such as age, sex, marriage, education and credit card (CC) balance.
+Default of credit card clients data set consists of attributes such as clients six-month pay record e.g.; whether month-to-month bill was paid on time or not, whether the pay amount was full or partial comparing to the bill amount and other attributes such as clients' credit limit.

 ## Project II